 This technology allows businesses to save money on hardware costs by running multiple virtual servers on a single physical server.
 It also makes it easier to manage and use resources more efficiently.

-Virtual servers can be easily moved between physical servers or data centers, which makes it easier to scale up or down as needed.
+Virtual servers can be easily moved between physical servers or data centres, which makes it easier to scale up or down as needed.
 This technology also provides added security by keeping different applications and workloads isolated from each other.

-VMware: VMware is a proprietary virtualization platform that is widely used in enterprise environments.
+VMware: VMware is a proprietary virtualisation platform that is widely used in enterprise environments.
 It offers a wide range of features, including support for multiple operating systems, live migration of virtual machines, and a robust management interface.

 VMware and Microsoft Hyper-V are considered to be the most feature-rich and enterprise-ready, while KVM and OpenVZ are more lightweight and can be a better fit for smaller environments or those looking for a more cost-effective solution.